Food connects

 Perhaps it will be a culinary evening full of exchange.

-Perhaps a themed evening with exciting discussions.
+Perhaps a themed evening with an exciting discussion.

 Perhaps a space for listening – more than for talking.